StydeNet/enlighten/README.md

 Enlighten your Laravel applications with a beautiful documentation generated automatically from your test suites, by doing so, your documentation will always be updated with the current version of your app.

 If you have already invested a lot of time developing and testing your API you don't need to spend the same amount of time documenting it, we'll do that for you, you deserve it!

+## Compatibility

+Enlighten is compatible with Laravel 7.28 onwards and requires PHP from version 7.3.

 ## You can be a part of this project:
 - [Join us on Discord](https://discord.gg/JyfxmPM)